Stefania Paredes Fuentes

 - Assessments in the Brave New World: A Reflection on 24/48h AssignmentsLink opens in a new window.
 The Economics Network Case Study, September 2020.

 - Moving Multiple Choice Test Online: Challenges and ConsiderationsLink opens in a new window.
 Reflection prepared for the Economics Network Virtual Symposium, The Economics Network Case Study, October 2020.

 - "Economics for All: 7 Action Points to Make Economics More InclusiveLink opens in a new window", September 2020.

-A report written after the "Women in Economics: Student WorkshopLink opens in a new window" with various students participating at the event on what Departments of Economics can do to start the change.
+A report from the "Women in Economics: Student WorkshopLink opens in a new window" with various students participating at the event on what Departments of Economics can do to start the change.

 - "Assessment in the Time of Pandemic: A Panic-Free Guide"Link opens in a new window (with Tim Burnett), Economics Network case study, June 2020